wouter-veeken/docs/content/styles.md

 test.md:1:224:vale.UnexpandedAcronyms:'DAFB' has no definition
 ```

 A `conditional` check also takes an optional `exceptions` list.
-Any token listed as an exception will not be flagged.
+Any token listed as an exception won't be flagged.

 ### spelling